How Much Does a Dispensary Website Cost in 2026?

 Short answer: anywhere from a few hundred dollars a year to well over $100,000.

 That range is so wide it's almost useless.
-So let me give you the real picture, the numbers we actually see across the country, and the part most operators get wrong.
+So here's the real picture, the numbers we actually see across the country, and the part most operators get wrong.

-I've built websites, mobile apps, kiosks, and e-commerce systems for cannabis retailers in multiple states.
-After all of that, here's my honest conclusion: most dispensaries are asking the wrong question.
+We've built websites, mobile apps, kiosks, and e-commerce systems for cannabis retailers in multiple states.
+After all of that, here's our honest conclusion: most dispensaries are asking the wrong question.

 It isn't "how much should a dispensary website cost."
 It's "what should a dispensary website actually do."
 Because in 2026, your website isn't a digital brochure.
 It's the front door to your business.